 Although sustainability is a wide-reaching term, the United Nations Environment Programme (UNEP) defines green jobs as “positions in agriculture, manufacturing, R&D, administrative, and service activities aimed at substantially preserving or restoring environmental quality”.

-With the Singaporean government hoping to create 50,000 green jobs by 2030, the sector’s highlights range from high-tech agriculture and aquaculture to climate science and waste management.
+The sector’s highlights range from high-tech agriculture and aquaculture to climate science and waste management.
 Ready to get started?
 Check out the following roles to explore incredible possibilities in sustainable development.

 1. Environmental compliance manager